ahsan-aziz/Buffer-Overflow/README.md

 s.send(string + '\r\n')
 s.close()
 ```

-So it sent 1000 bytes of data and our application crashed, we can see the error on our debugger.
+We can see the error on our debugger.
 Let's have a look at the registers:

 ![registers](https://github.com/azizahsan/Buffer-Overflow/blob/master/registers.png?raw=true)

 EIP (Extended Instruction Pointer) holds the address of the next instruction, it tells the computer where to go next to execute the next command and controls the flow of a program.
-In our case, when EIP got the return address our application crashed as that address might be out of the program stack.
-For ASCII character "A" the hex value is 41 that's why our all memory is filled in with 41s.
+In our case, when EIP reached to the return address in our application, the application crashed as that address might be out of the program stack.
+So, For ASCII character "A" the hex value is 41 that's why our all memory is filled with 41s.
 So we've modified the return address with our payload.
 Now we need to find out which part of our paylaod actually modified the return address, to do that we can generate a unique string and send it to the application and see the value of EIP.
 A module from metasploit can be used to generate a unique string:

 ```
 root@kali:~/Downloads# /usr/share/metasploit-framework/tools/exploit/pattern_create.rb -l 1000